NoahGarfunkel/MusicSharing/User_Stories.md

 As a person who enjoys social media, I want to easily be able to see what my friends are posting and interact with it so that I can effectively communicate with my friends online.

+As a person who likes music, I want to be able to share my taste in music easily, so that people can understand and see what I like.